Paute Canton

 Paute Canton is a canton of Ecuador, located in the Azuay Province.
 It was established on February 26, 1860.
 Its capital is the town of Paute.
 It has a population of 25,494 as per the 2010 census.

 Its current mayor is Raul Delgado and Freddy Gonzales as vice-mayor.

+Etymology

+Paute translates to in the long-extinct Cañari language, once spoken throughout Azuay Province.

 Demographics

 Ethnic groups as of the Ecuadorian census of 2010: